Looped Docs

 Two honest notes on where the layers actually sit:

-• The Deno layer allows all network egress in the container (--allow-net).
+• If your agent spawns something, whether that's a permissions.run grant or a stdio MCP server, the Deno layer allows all network egress in the container (--allow-net).
 Per-host enforcement happens in the app-level permission engine, and the container's egress policy is layer 2; restrict it with your network setup where it matters.
+An agent that spawns nothing gets its net: list compiled straight into --allow-net, so the runtime enforces it for the whole process (hermetic mode).

 • bash subprocesses escape the Deno sandbox by design; the container boundary is what contains them.
 That is why there is no "run on the host" mode.